 Getting in the zone means increasing average dollar sales

 The final way to predictably improve business is by increasing the average dollar sales of each customer.
 This is nothing new.
 McDonald’s made this famous with their well-worn phrase, “Would you like fries with that?”
 The same principle applies with customer experience and getting in the zone.
-The problem is that staff are often unsure how to effectively talk about specials, or lack the enthusiasm to sell it.
+The problem with most upsetting is that staff are unsure how to effectively talk about specials, or lack the enthusiasm to sell it.
 Experience tells us that sales can improve dramatically when staff are intentionally trained with both the right technique and enthusiasm around specials.
-We have seen sales more than double just by getting staff in the zone, for example; where dessert sales soared from 15 to an amazing 50 in a single evening, all by setting up the team members in the right way.
+We have seen sales more than double just by getting staff in the zone; where dessert sales soared from 15 to an amazing 50 in a single evening, all by setting up the team members in the right way.

 So is your business in the zone?
 Is your team in the zone?
 Are you fired up and ready to go, everyday, without fail, no exceptions?
 If you know what we mean, tell us about how you have gotten your team into ‘the zone’.